Anguta: Status

+Name

 His name, meaning "man with something to cut", refers to his mutilating of his daughter which ultimately resulted in her godhood, an act he carried out in both myths.

+Function

 Anguta is a psychopomp, ferrying souls from the land of the living to the underworld, called Adlivun, where his daughter rules.
 Those souls must then sleep near him for a year before they go to Qudlivun ("those above us"), where they will enjoy eternal bliss.
 In some versions of the myth, only unworthy souls have to stay with Anguta in the land of the dead.
 In these myths, he pinches the dead to torment them.